blaix/tdubs/README.rst

 TDubs
 =====

-A test double library for python 3.
+A test double library for python.

 .. contents::
     :local: